wwarthen/RomWBW/Source/Doc/UserGuide.md

 one media.
 You can think of slices as a way to refer to any of the first 256 8MB chunks of space on a single media.

+Note that although you can use up to 256 slices per physical disk, this large number of slices is rarely used.
+The recommended RomWBW disk layout provides for 64 slices which is more than enough for most use cases.

 Of course, the problem is that CP/M-like operating systems have only 16 drive letters (A:-P:) available.
 Under the covers, RomWBW allows you to use any drive letter to refer to any slice of any media.
-The `ASSIGN` command allows you to view or change the drive letter mappings at any time.
+The `ASSIGN` command is used to view or change the current drive letter mappings at any time.
 At startup, the operating system will automatically allocate a reasonable number of drive letters to the available storage devices.
 The allocation will depend on the number of